CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 which would support the `Transfer` action to transfer money to another player.
 Then what would be the state of such a contract?
 It would be just a table mapping player names to the amount of currency they own.
-The contract we just invited exists in CosmWasm examples, and it is called the
+The contract we just invented exists in CosmWasm examples, and it is called the
 [`cw20-base` contract](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw20-base)
 (it is a bit more complicated, but